rototor/pdfbox-graphics2d/README.md

 - API breakage: Changed the `IPdfBoxGraphics2DColorMapper::mapColor()` signatur to get a IColorMapperEnv instead of a PDPageContentStream.
 The env provides access to the `PDPageContentStream` and the `PDResources`
-- It is now possible to get the accossiated PDResources by using `PdfBoxGraphics2D::getResources()`.
+- It is now possible to get the associated PDResources by using `PdfBoxGraphics2D::getResources()`.

 Version 0.35: